getminera/minera/README.md

 **[Download minera-latest.img.zip](http://getminera.com/download/latest)**

-Look below for download mirror / how to install / hot to use it.
+Look below for download mirror / how to install / how to use it.
 _______

 Support